JoseIVP/transport-protocols-simulator/README.md

 ## Local development

-To develop the project on your machine, you will need [Node.js][node] and npm wich comes with Node.
+To develop the project on your machine, you will need [Node.js][node] and npm, which comes with Node.
 After clonning the [project repository][repo] you should open your console and execute:

 ```bash